rhjensen79/robert-jensen.dk/content/posts/2020-application-deployment-with-salt-and-vra/index.md

 salt/auth : auto accepts the certificate (probably not best practice for production env)

-salt/minion/*/start : runs a highstate job, against the minion.
+salt/minion/*/start : runs a highstate job, against the minion, everytinme a Minion starts, so in this case, as soon as the key is accepted.

 I have included the reactor.conf file below.